 National Geographic Endeavor II

-In May of 2019, the Celebrity Xperience and Celebrity Xploration will get a new, larger luxury sister ship when the Celebrity Flora hits the water.
-The 100-passenger Celebrity Flora will feature all of the design elements, amenities, and services of its sisters and then some, including two 1,288-square-foot Penthouse Suites (the largest in the Galápagos), and a marina that can accommodate three zodiacs at a time to facilitate faster transfers from ship to land.
-All of that comes in a high tech package that makes the Flora the most fuel efficient vessel in its class.
+The 100-passenger Celebrity Flora features all of the design elements, amenities, and services of its sister ships and then some, including two 1,288-square-foot Penthouse Suites (the largest in the Galápagos), and a marina that can accommodate three zodiacs at a time to facilitate faster transfers from ship to land.

 The 100-passenger Silver Galapagos is an all-suite ship with accommodations up to 360 square feet, some with Illy in-room coffee makers, mini-bars, and private verandas.
 Wi-Fi (with some restrictions), butler service, select wines and spirits, and tips are included.
 There’s also a fitness center, spa, and two restaurants onboard.